phazonoverload/sage.lws.io/README.md

-# Photo Gallery Service
+# sage.lws.io

 ## Set Up

-* Create Cloudinary Account and take note of your Cloud name, API Key & API Secret.
-* Create a folder in the root of your Cloudinary Media Library.
-* In Settings -> Upload -> Upload presets, create a new unsigned preset and set the Folder to the same folder you created in the previous step.
-* Click the button below. `upload_key` will be required when uploading images.
+1. Create a Backblaze B2 account
+1. In your settings, navigate to B2 Cloud Storage -> App Keys and generate a new key.
+Take note of your key ID and application key.
+1. Naviate to B2 Cloud Storate -> Buckets and create a new public bucket.
+Take note of the bucket's name, ID, and endpoint.
+1. Click on the button below and fill in the information requested.

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/phazonoverload/sage.lws.io">
   <img src="https://www.netlify.com/img/deploy/button.svg">
 </a>

-Once deployed, feel free to edit the pages inside of the `client/` directory.
-The upload page will be available at `/upload`.
+## File Structure

+Directly inside of your bucket, you should only have folders.
+Each folder should contain only images.

+## Security Considerations

+The bucket is public, which means anyone with the direct file URLs can access your photos.
+Realistically this is unlikely to be the case, but still worth considering.

+## Password Protection

+This project is hosted on Netlify, and as such their Pro plan allows for password-protected sites.